thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

-# 🔄 Part 2: Service Overlays
+# 🔄 Part 2: Service Overlays - L2 EVPN Service

-> **Building EVPN-VXLAN Services on Your EDA Fabric**
+> **Building Layer 2 EVPN-VXLAN Services on Your EDA Fabric**

-Now that your underlay fabric is operational, this guide walks you through creating **service overlays** using EVPN-VXLAN to enable Layer 2 and Layer 3 connectivity across your datacenter fabric.
+Now that your underlay fabric is operational, this guide walks you through creating **Layer 2 EVPN overlay services** using Bridge Domains and Bridge Interfaces to provide Layer 2 connectivity between workloads regardless of their physical location.

 ---